terra-money/classic-testnet/bombay-0005/README.md

 ```

 ## How to Setup
-**The validators who are not submit the pubkey replacement, should copy the node keys from the tequila node.**
+**The validators who did not submit the pubkey replacement, should copy the node keys from the tequila node.**

 ```shell
 $ git clone https://github.com/terra-project/core